YunHsiao/HPP/README.md

 Heterogeneous Parallel Programming Course Assignments
 =====

-Based on the original [WebGPU](https://github.com/abduld/WebGPU) website repo, With these necessary adjustments:
+Based on the original [WebGPU](https://github.com/abduld/WebGPU) website repo,<br>
+With these necessary adjustments:
 * Rearraged file structure
 * Fixed cmake script
 * Fixed runmp bash script
 * Fixed all markdown links

-Basically everything now works as they originally designed to.
+Basically everything now works as they originally designed to.<br>
 There are just enough information here to go through all the assignments comfortably.

-To get started, build the cmake project as the following chapters describe.
+To get started, build the cmake project as the following chapters describe.<br>
 Tested only on Windows (Windows 10 1903, VS 2017, CUDA 10.1)

-Note that the MPs is offered in an inconsistant(and even fragmented) order with the course material, so it is best to progress in the following order:
+Note that the MPs is offered in an inconsistant(and even fragmented) order with the course material,<br>
+so it is best to progress in the following order:

 Week | Assignment | Content
 :--: | :--: | :--
 Week 0 | MP0 | Device Query